MeirKaD/MCP_ADK/README.md

 - Python 3.12 or later
 - Node.js and npm (for Bright Data MCP)
 - Google Gemini API key
-- Bright Data account with access to MCP (Machine Comprehension Platform)
+- Bright Data account with active Web Unblocker API zone (For Browser capabilities, Scraping Browser zone is required as well)

 ## Installation